awsdocs/amazon-dynamodb-developer-guide/doc_source/SettingUp.DynamoWebService.md

 1. [Get an AWS access key](#SettingUp.DynamoWebService.GetCredentials) \(used to access DynamoDB programmatically\)\.
 **Note**
- If you plan to interact with DynamoDB only through the AWS Management Console, you don't need an AWS access key, and you can skip ahead to [Using the Console](ConsoleDynamoDB.md)\.
+ If you plan to interact with DynamoDB only through the AWS Management Console, you don't need an AWS access key, and you can skip ahead to [Using the console](ConsoleDynamoDB.md)\.

 1. [Configure your credentials](#SettingUp.DynamoWebService.ConfigureCredentials) \(used to access DynamoDB programmatically\)\.

-## Signing Up for AWS<a name="SettingUp.DynamoWebService.SignUpForAWS"></a>
+## Signing up for AWS<a name="SettingUp.DynamoWebService.SignUpForAWS"></a>

 To use the DynamoDB service, you must have an AWS account\.
 If you don't already have an account, you are prompted to create one when you sign up\.
 You're not charged for any AWS services that you sign up for unless you use them\.